The Québec maritime Blog

 Parc national de Miguasha

-Recognized as a UNESCO World Heritage Site, the impressive fossil collection of Parc national de Miguasha will bring you back in time almost 380 million years.
+Recognized as a UNESCO World Heritage Site, the impressive fossil collection of Parc national de Miguasha will take you back in time some 380 million years.
 You can discover its fossils by visiting the exhibits and the fossil cliff.
 Follow the 3.5 km “Evolution of Life” trail, which includes information panels on the history of our planet.
 You can learn more about geology, archeological digs and fossils from an experienced park warden/naturalist.

 Parc national du Lac-Témiscouata